 What’s the point of life?

 The nature of life cannot be interpreted by our intellect.
-It will never make sense to our mind.
-But if we observe our natural and instinctive reaction in front of our existential dilemmas, we’ll find what really defines us as human beings.
+It will never make sense to our minds.
+But if we observe our natural and instinctive reaction in front of our existential dilemmas, we’ll find what defines us as human beings.

 We can learn a lot from observing our attitude in the face of life and death.
-And we can learn precious lesson from these observations:
+And we can learn precious lessons from these observations:

 1) We are warriors – you are made of personal power

-Our warrior spirit combined with our creativity and ingenuity makes us incredible beings!
-We, small creatures, lacking strength and agility, have managed to surpass so many species who could have extinguished us.
-We’ve fought our way and have made the impossible possible, thriving in such a competitive, wild and dangerous world.
+Our warrior spirit, combined with our creativity and ingenuity, makes us incredible beings!
+We, small creatures, lacking strength and agility, have managed to surpass so many species that could have extinguished us.
+We’ve fought our way and have made the impossible possible, thriving in such a competitive, wild, and dangerous world.
 And despite all the challenges around and within ourselves, we don’t stop our fight.
-We’ve invented wonderful things to fight our challenges!
+We’ve invented beautiful things to fight our challenges!
 Agriculture for starvation, medicine for diseases, even diplomacy and ecology for the collateral damage of our inherent violence over ourselves and our environment.
 We’re constantly facing death, and it doesn’t matter how many times it wins, we keep pushing it farther and farther away, extending step by step each generation’s lifetime.